September 17, 2020 The Vein Institute

 The following are all examples of lifestyle changes that could have a positive impact on vein health:

-• Changing to a plant-based diet, low in saturated fats, cholesterol and sugar, and eating more fruit and vegetables.
+• Changing to a diet low in saturated fats, cholesterol, and sugar, and eating more fruit and vegetables.

 • Not smoking at all